mikebramble/ISIS-image-processing-scripts/README.md

 This is a simple script that will loop through a series of spacecraft labels and make a text file of a desired parameter (e.g., phase angle).

-## function_pdslblread

-A MATLAB function to ingest PDS LBL file data into a structure of varaibles and parameters.

 ## SCRIPT_NAME

 Description.